Log Splitter Safety

 Some log splitters today feature lifts, height adjustments, or are easily portable.
 Find a safe way to reduce the range of motion required when lifting rounds.

 Continuously lifting 150 pound rounds from the ground to the bed of your truck may lead to some crippling pain.
-If you're planning on hauling that firewood back to the house, take it easy and consider investing in a log lifter or a horizontal/vertical splitter
+If you're planning on hauling that firewood back to the house, take it easy and consider investing in a log lifter or a horizontal/vertical splitter for larger rounds.

 5. Clear Your Work Area